- Identifying and building on strengths

 Identify and Build on Strengths

 Often young people do not know their strengths, or they are not yet able to articulate their interests and skills.
-Helping youth identify and use their strengths is critical: It's a way to motivate them to develop the skills they need to succeed.- When starting a new program, assess young people's individual assets (PDF).
+Helping youth identify and use their strengths is critical: It's a way to motivate them to develop the skills they need to succeed.

 Peter Benson: Sparks: How Youth Thrive